matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Data-Types/json-type.md

 Automatic validation of JSON documents stored in JSON columns.
 Invalid documents produce an error.

-Optimized storage format.
+Automatically optimize storage format.
 JSON documents stored in JSON columns are converted to an internal format that permits quick read access to document elements.
 When the server later must read a JSON value stored in this binary format, the value need not be parsed from a text representation.
 The binary format is structured to enable the server to look up subobjects or nested values directly by key or array index without reading all values before or after them in the document.

-The space required to store a JSON document is roughly the same as for `LONGBLOB` or `LONGTEXT`.
+The space required to store a JSON document is roughly the same as for `BLOB` or `TEXT`.

-## Creating JSON Values
+## JSON Types

+JSON types contain JSON array and JSON object.

-A JSON array contains a list of values separated by commas and enclosed within [ and ] characters:
+- A JSON array contains a list of values separated by commas and enclosed within [ and ] characters:

 ```
 ["abc", 10, null, true, false]
 ```

-A JSON object contains a set of key-value pairs separated by commas and enclosed within { and } characters:
+- A JSON object contains a set of key-value pairs separated by commas and enclosed within { and } characters:

 ```
 {"k1": "value", "k2": 10}